 What can be done?
-Every CX effort should start with alignment at the top of the organization.
-The leadership should not only verbally commit, but also take actions towards unifying the teams beneath them.
+Every CX effort should start with alignment from the top of the organization.
+The leadership should not only verbally commit, but also take actions towards unifying their teams.

 The CX governance needs to take necessary actions towards building one unified experience.
 Furthermore, the CX team could facilitate collaborative activities such as journey mapping, solicited feedback design sessions, innovation labs, sharing customer success stories, customer persona development, and customer war room sessions.
 Lastly, customer growth and departmental collaboration KPIs should be in place.